The Art & Strategy of Calling Pitches

 Ryan Lavarnway, Catcher

-Boston Red Sox, Baltimore Orioles, Atlanta Braves, and Oakland Athletics.
+Boston Red Sox, Baltimore Orioles, Atlanta Braves, Oakland Athletics, Pittsburgh Pirates and Cincinnati Reds.

 - Lavarnway attended Yale University where he studied philosophy and played baseball for the Yale Bulldogs.